Frequently Asked Questions About Advanced Diagnostics for Canadians

 Do I need to travel to the United States?

-Yes, for the testing appointment itself.
-All tests are performed at U.S.-based laboratories and facilities that have the specialized equipment and regulatory clearance required to run them.
+For the testing appointment itself, cancer screening and some genetic or pharmacogenomic testing require you to travel to the U.S. All tests are performed at U.S.-based laboratories and facilities that have the specialized equipment and regulatory clearance required to run them.
 For most patients in British Columbia, this means a straightforward drive or short flight to Washington State.
 Most testing appointments are completed within a few hours, and the majority of patients return to Canada the same day.
-Your consultation with Dr. Sanei happens virtually, before any travel is needed.
-Your results review also happens virtually after you return home.
-The U.S. visit is typically the only part of the process that requires you to leave Canada.

 Is it legal for Canadians to access medical tests in the United States?